Sally-Ann deals with all types of charterparty, bill of lading, ship management and shipbuilding disputes, as well as worldwide logistics issues.

 She regularly lectures on bill of lading and charterparty issues, and is responsible for our in-house training in the Shipping Group.
 She is also editor of the Shipping Group's blog: Ship Law Log.

-Sally-Ann is recommended as a lawyer in Legal 500 UK 2016, being described as ‘brilliant’.
+Sally Ann is recommended as a lawyer in Legal 500 UK 2017, being described as an ‘extremely responsive, diligent, intelligent and practical lawyer’.